Rosenborg IHK

-Rosenborg Ishockeyklubb Elite (RIHK) was a Norwegian ice hockey club located in Trondheim, Norway.
+Rosenborg Ishockeyklubb Elite (RIHK) is a Norwegian ice hockey club located in Trondheim, Norway.
 In March, 2010, Rosenborg IHKE was promoted to the GET-ligaen, but the senior department of the club is currently inactive following a bankruptcy in 2014.
 Several people involved in the organization went on to found a new Trondheim-based club, Nidaros Hockey, in 2014.
+In 2024, Rosenborg IHK was refounded and brought back to the Norwegian ice hockey leagues by Marius Kristofferson.

 History

 Because of the 2012 NHL lockout, Jack Skille of the Florida Panthers signed with RIHK.
 Skille did not receive any wages from Rosenborg and was the first NHL player to go to Norway during the lockout.

 The elite department of Rosenborg ceased operations in the summer of 2014, following a long period of economic problems.

 Season-by-season results

 This is a partial list of the last five seasons completed by Rosenborg.
 For the full season-by-season history, see List of Rosenborg IHK Ishockey seasons.